 Is FXCM a good broker?

-FXCM, a Jefferies Group company, is a long-standing brand that caters to global forex and CFD traders.
-It offers multiple trading platforms for alogrithmic trading and social copy-trading alongside it's flagship platform suite.
-The range of markets available at FXCM has increased following the addition of its share trading feature, and its known for providing robust market research – though pricing at FXM is just average.
+Founded in 1999, FXCM (a Jefferies Group company) is a long-standing brand that caters to global forex and CFD traders.
+FXCM offers multiple trading platforms for algorithmic trading and social copy trading, along with a proprietary platform suite (and access to MetaTrader 4).
+FXCM is also a great option for beginners due to its wide range of educational materials and easy-to-use platforms (including integration with the popular TradingView platform).
+Though the range of markets available at FXCM has increased following the addition of its share trading feature, it's worth noting that pricing at FXCM is just average.

 Which broker offers more trading platforms?

-For trading platforms Saxo Bank supports a Proprietary Platform and Desktop Platform (Windows), whereas FXCM supports a Proprietary Platform, Desktop Platform (Windows) and ZuluTrade., neither have cTrader and DupliTrade
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that Saxo Bank offers a Proprietary Platform and Desktop Platform (Windows), whereas FXCM supports a Proprietary Platform, Desktop Platform (Windows) and ZuluTrade.
+Neither have cTrader and DupliTrade

 Does Saxo Bank offer MetaTrader?
 Does FXCM offer MetaTrader?